relativitydev/relativity.testing.framework.api/README.md

 See [CONTRIBUTING.md](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/CONTRIBUTING.md).

+## Maintainers

+The Developer Environments team is the primary care-taker of this repository.

-## Reporting Issues
+## Reporting Issues and Adding Feature Enhancements

-For feature enhancements or bug reports, please create an [Issue](https://github.com/relativitydev/relativity.testing.framework.api/issues) using the respective template.
+For bug reports or feature enhancements, please create an [Issue](https://github.com/relativitydev/relativity.testing.framework.api/issues) using the respective template.
 Before reporting an issue, please follow these guidelines.
 It helps us in understanding the request and provide a quicker response time.

 - Determine if it's a bug report or a feature enhancement.
 - Perform a quick search in the [issue tracker](https://github.com/relativitydev/relativity.testing.framework.api/issues) to see if the issue has already been reported.
 If it has, add a comment to the existing issue instead of opening a new one.